christopher-simon-liu/FaultRando/README.md

 # FaultRando
-Tool for generating random bit or byte mutations of a binary
+Tool for generating random bit or byte fault mutations of a binary

 ## Setup